Lamotrigine: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Dizziness, coordination problems, sleepiness, headache, double or blurred vision, nausea, vomiting, and rash.
-Risk of side effects increases at higher dosages and with concomitant carbamazepine.
+The risk of side effects increases at higher dosages and with certain other medications such as carbamazepine.

-- Rarely, life-threatening skin rashes that require hospitalization and discontinuation of lamotrigine treatment.
+- Rarely, life-threatening skin rashes that require hospitalization and discontinuation of lamotrigine treatment may occur.
 The risk is higher in younger children and possibly with higher lamotrigine dosages or co-administration with valproate.
 Most, but not all, cases occur within two to eight weeks of treatment initiation.
-Lamotrigine may also cause a benign, non-problematic rash and distinguishing between different rashes caused by lamotrigine may be difficult.
-Seek urgent medical advice at first sign of a rash with lamotrigine, unless the rash is clearly not drug-related.
-Discontinuation of lamotrigine may be needed.
+Lamotrigine may also cause a benign, non-problematic rash, and distinguishing between different rashes caused by lamotrigine may be difficult.
+Seek urgent medical advice at the first sign of a rash with lamotrigine, unless the rash is not drug-related.
+Adhere to recommended dosing regimens.
+Discontinuation of lamotrigine at the first sign of a rash, unless the rash is known not to be drug-related.

-- Rarely, potentially fatal hypersensitivity reactions may also occur.
-Seek medical advice with any sign of fever or swollen lymph nodes.
+- Rarely, hemophagocytic lymphohistiocytosis (a life-threatening immune system syndrome) or potentially fatal hypersensitivity reactions leading to organ failure may also occur.
+Seek medical advice with any sign of rash, fever, or swollen lymph nodes.
+The use of lamotrigine also increases the risk of aseptic meningitis.

 - As with other anti-epileptics, lamotrigine may increase the risk of suicidal thoughts or behavior; monitor for worsening depression or mood changes.